brujoand/blog.brujordet.no/content/post/crafting/No_weve_got_Airthings_at_home.md

 crazy expensive at around $300.
 So compared to the $140 I spent on parts for these two devices in total it was just not worth it to add the Radon sensor.
-Later I'm hoping to design some 3d printed ventilation duct's with HEPA filters so I can use the CO2 and particle information to actually improve the ventialation.
+Later I'm hoping to design some 3d printed ventilation duct's with HEPA filters so I can use the CO2 and particle information to actually improve the ventilation.
 But you know, these things take time :P